Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 After starting up your app should be running at [http://localhost:3000/](http://localhost:3000/)

 Here you are running some background services that bundle your app.
-React apps are written with the ES6 version of JavaScript along with with JSX an extension of the JS language.
+React apps are written with the ES6 version of JavaScript along with JSX an extension of the JS language.
 This code does not run in the browser it needs to be transpiled to the vanilla ES5 version of JS first.

 The command also starts a local server that hosts your project, watches for changes to files in the project folder and relaunches the server when changes occur.